bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-recording.md

 # FAQS

-## How do I change when Start/Stop recording marks
+## How do I change the Start/Stop recording marks

 Sometimes you have a user the clicked the Start/Stop Recording button at the wrong time.
 As a result, the playback file produced might be missing the first 30 minutes.